 How will I know when I move on to the next patient?

-You have a total of 25 minutes at each station.
-You have 15 minutes with your patient, and 10 minutes to complete the 'post encounter' exercises.
-Announcements will occur:
+You have a total of 25 minutes at each station: 15 minutes with your patient and 10 minutes to complete the post-encounter exercises.
+Announcements will occur at the following intervals:

-- at 10 minutes into the encounter to let you know that you have 5 minutes remaining with the patient
+- 10 minutes to let you know that you have 5 minutes remaining with the patient

-- at 15 minutes to tell you to wrap up your encounter and leave the room
+- 15 minutes to tell you to complete the encounter and exit the exam room

-- at 23 minutes to tell you that you have two minutes remaining for the post-encounter note
+- 23 minutes to tell you that you have two minutes remaining for the post-encounter note

-- and at 25 minutes, telling you to submit your checklist, rotate to the next station, and log in.
+- 25 minutes to tell you to submit your checklist, rotate to the next station, and log in.

-Please note that you may leave the room before 15 minutes is up.
+Please note that you may leave the room before the announcement at 15 minutes.
 However, once you leave the room you may not return.

 What kind of information will I receive about each patient?

-As you stand at the door of the patient's room, you will find a case stem on the computer screen (CLICK FOR EXAMPLE) , much as you would find a chart on a patient's door in the clinic.
+As you stand at the door of the patient's room, you will find a case stem on the computer screen, much as you would find a chart on a patient's door in the clinic.
 A paper copy of this information is also in the patient's room for your reference during the encounter.

 The case will include: